How to Change Sensitive Content Settings on Twitter/X: Complete Privacy Guide 2025

 Do sensitive content settings affect what I can post?

-Will changing these settings affect my algorithm?
+Will changing these settings affect my algorithm recommendations?

 Can I set different settings for different devices?